-Blackwater guards found guilty
+Blackwater guards found guilty in Iraq shootings

 Washington — Four former Blackwater security guards were found guilty Wednesday in the 2007 shootings of more than 30 Iraqis in Baghdad, and a federal judge ordered them immediately to jail.